 Role In Reverse to Drive Your Marketing Forward

 Our brains are alerted when contrast is detected.
-Role reversal is a creative technique used to capitalize on this cognitive phenomenon and can be applied to improve the impact of websites, direct mail pieces and prints ads.
+Role reversal is a creative technique used to capitalize on this cognitive phenomenon and can be applied to improve the impact of websites, direct mail pieces, and print ads.

-Each of the ads above use the role reversal method a little differently, but all represent the antithesis of what is anticipated.
+Each of the ads above uses the role reversal method a little differently, but all represent the antithesis of what is anticipated.

 Subjects in the SNICKERS campaign behave out of character creating a sharp contrast between what is expected and what is experienced in each scenario.
 In this particular SNICKERS ad, a lion’s prey plays a predatory role.
 It is assumed that the “king of the jungle” would chase a zebra, but not the other way around.
 Zebras are considered social animals often seen in herds.
 Seeing a single zebra is uncommon unto itself much less hunting a species recognized for attacking game as large as an elephant.

 Headquartered in Sweden, Stena Line is one of the largest ferry operators in the world.
 Their headline sums the ad’s story in a few words “Grown-ups free of charge when traveling with children” and is reinforced visually.
 The difference in size between the parent-child role is the most striking, and the little subtleties, such as the inclusion of a stroller add punctuation to the ad’s message.
 The elements within the print ad work together synergistically to create a lasting impression which aligns with the ad’s offer.

 Absolut Vodka takes contrast to the extreme using a pregnant male as the focal point of its ad.
 Within this setting, the notion of combining an unborn and alcohol is provocative unto itself, but seeing a martini in the hands of a woman, by sheer association, makes an over-the-top impression.
 The headline “IN AN ABSOLUT WORLD” pre-establishes the ad’s premise to convey a light-hearted tone.